 Matessino and her team also recognized the importance of program dissemination to other like-minded organizations in the geographically and culturally diverse parishes of Louisiana.
 As the lead grantee, they created evidence-based and -informed tools and processes allowing flexible implementation at other sites.
 Several essential elements are:

-- Clinician training using the American Academy of Pediatrics curriculum and other supplemental presentations as needed to refresh oral health assessment skills
+- Clinician training using the American Academy of Pediatrics curriculum (no longer available online) and other supplemental presentations as needed to refresh oral health assessment skills

 - Program-specific instruction for fluoride varnish application done by physicians, nurse practitioners, or nursing staff